endiliey/endiliey.github.io/blog/2019-05-16-docusaurus-2-technical-preview.md

 The alias `@theme` can refer to a few directories, in the following priority:

 1. A user's `website/theme` directory, which is a special directory that has the higher precedence.
-1. A Docusaurus theme packages's `theme` directory.
+1. A Docusaurus theme packages's `src/theme` directory.
 1. Fallback components provided by Docusaurus core (usually not needed).

 Given the following structure